 It’s that time of year, isn’t it?
 Evenings are drawing in, log fires are lit and Sundays are for muddy coast path walks and a roast.
 Here’s our pick of the best places for Sunday lunch in Pembrokeshire.

-The Cambrian Inn in Lower Solva is less quirky but just as cosy.
-A comfortable lounge bar with chesterfields will greet you before you’re shown to a stylish yet traditional dining room with original beams and exposed stonework for a scrumptious roast dinner.
+The Cambrian Inn in Lower Solva is wonderfully cosy for a scrumptious roast dinner, with a traditional dining room with original beams and exposed stonework.
 After lunch, head across the road to the Bluebell Woods, which make a lovely riverside walk even without their springtime carpet of bluebells.
 No Sunday lunch in Pembrokeshire is complete without a walk apres-lunch!

 You will often hear The Mill talked about in regard to its frankly incredible breakfast offering, and that is definitely worth checking out, but they do a lovely Sunday lunch too!
 The Mill has recently relocated from the small village of Trefin to the centre of St Davids.
 Their roasted meats remain locally sourced and marinated to perfection!
 After lunch, why not indulge in some retail therapy?
 The Mill shares a street with lovely independent shops like Basalt & Dune and The Peepal Tree.